-112. County Commissioners
+109. County Commissioners

-We encourage county commissioners to develop a Natural Resource Plan that clearly states the objectives and policies of the county in regard to management of the natural resources located on public lands in their county.
+42 We encourage county commissioners to develop 43 a Natural Resource Plan that clearly states the 44 objectives and policies of the county in regard to 45 management of the natural resources located on 46 public lands in their county.

-We encourage county commissioners to invoke the "coordination mandate" of Congress set forth in federal statutes with the public land management agencies plans and actions that may negatively impact the county's economy, culture and heritage.
+We encourage county commissioners to invokethe "coordination mandate" of Congress set forth in federal statutes with the public land management agencies plans and actions that may negatively impact the county's economy, culture, and heritage.

-We support the formation of a formal ANRAC (Agriculture & Natural Resources Advisory Committee) or NRAC (Natural Resources Advisory Committee) within each county.
+We support the formation of a formal NRAC (Natural Resources Advisory Committee) within each county.